emmajanedrews/base-template/_posts/2018-01-12-a-review-of-our-past-and-present-real-estate-market.md

 {% include youtube.html %}

 Now that we’re at the beginning of a new year, I’d like to take a look at our local market.
-How was our market in 2017, overall?
-And, what can we expect from 2018?
+How was our overall market in 2017, and what can we expect from 2018?

 Let’s start with our expectations for this year.
 First of all, we’re definitely in a seller’s market right now.
 This means there are currently more buyers than there are available homes.